HmdNvd/HmdNvd/README.md

 # Hi there, I'm Hammad Naveed 👋

 I am a final-year Computer Science student with a strong foundation in AI/ML and full-stack web development.
-I am passionate about building data-driven applications and scalable solutions, from high-accuracy deepfake detection models to robust backend architectures.
+I am passionate about building data-driven applications and scalable solutions, from high-accuracy models to robust backend architectures.

 ## 🚀 What I'm Doing
 * 🎓 Completing my BS in Computer Science (Target Graduation: July 2026).